HenryGinn/Einstein-s-Riddle-Solver-5/README.md

 ### 1: Non-Matching of Properties

 This is the simplest type of clue, and an example of this would be "The Brit does not live in the blue house".
 We can enforce this immediately by imposing the constraint $x_{\text{Brit, blue}} \le 0$.
+We will refer to this as a negative constraint because we are saying something is now allowed.

 ### 2: Matching of Properties

 This type of constraint is also very simple and most of the constraints in Einstein's riddle take this form.
 An example would be "The Brit lives in the red house".
 As we need the origin to be a feasible point, we cannot simply impose the constraint that $x_{\text{Brit, red}} \ge 1$, but we can take advantage of the rook constraints and the fact that in the optimal solution, all rook problems will be at capacity in order to encode this information.
 We insist that all other variables in the Brit row/column of the nationality and house colour rook problem sum to at most 0.
 Equivalently we could also use the constraint that all other variables in the red column/row of nationality and house colour rook problem sum to at most 0.
 Yet another alternative will be to insist that the other variables in both the rows and the columns sum to at most 0.
 All of these describe a different feasible region, but the set of optimal points consistent with the rook and consistency constraints will be the same.
+We refer to this as a positive constraint because we are enforcing that a variable is non-zero.

 ### 3: Choice of Multiple Clues